dmitry-ivanov/laravel-testing-tools/README.md

 #### `seeInSchedule()`

-Checks that command is in schedule.
+Check that command is in the schedule.
 Expressions can be the same as schedule event methods:

 ```php
 $this->seeInSchedule('foo', 'everyFiveMinutes');